-South West Brisbane Community Legal Service gives legal advice on powers of attorney.
+Hub Community Legal gives legal advice on powers of attorney.

 Aged and Disability Advocacy Australia has information and advocacy services for guardianship and administration matters.
 They can also help adults with legal capacity issues with Queensland Civil Administrative Tribunal (QCAT) processes and help recipients of aged care or community care services to resolve service related matters.

 LawRight Self Representation Service (QCAT) gives legal advice and helps people at the QCAT for matters including powers of attorney.
 They can give advice about other options to resolve your dispute.
 This service may also help with drafting documents and correspondence relating to your legal matter with QCAT.
 They don’t provide representation.